-The Aptima HPV assay is an in vitro nucleic acid amplification test for the qualitative detection of E6/E7 viral messenger RNA (mRNA) from 14 high-risk types of human papillomavirus (HPV) in cervical specimens.
-The high-risk HPV types detected by the assay include: 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.
+The Aptima HPV assay is a target amplification nucleic acid probe test for the in vitro qualitative detection of E6/E7 viral messenger RNA (mRNA) from 14 high-risk types of human papillomavirus (HPV) (16/18/31/33/35/39/45/51/52/56/58/59/66/68).
 The Aptima HPV assay does not discriminate between the 14 high-risk types.
-Cervical specimens in ThinPrep Pap Test vials containing PreservCyt Solution and collected with broom-type or cytobrush/spatula collection devices may be tested with the Aptima HPV assay.
+Cervical specimens collected in ThinPrep[TM] Pap Test vials containing PreservCyt[TM] Solution may be tested with the Aptima HPV assay either pre- or post-Pap processing, as well as cervical specimens collected with the Aptima Cervical Specimen Collection and Transport Kit.
 The assay is used with the Tigris DTS System or the Panther System.